Weave.js

 • Create a simple node, such as a Rectangle.

-Next, try opening another tab with a different username and the same room name and make some changes.
+Next, try opening another tab.
+Use a different username and the same room name and make some changes.
 In the first tab, you should see the changes made by this new user.

 Congratulations!
 You have a working Weave.js application.